Skip to content

 See meeting transcription

-See local dictation
+See local-first dictation

-Local models
+Local history

 No account

-Download, grant permissions, and speak.
+Download, grant the required macOS permissions, and start speaking.

 Pay once